swiftpp/swiftpp/docs/CompilerPerformance.md

 compiler is doing when it's run -- beyond the obvious "compiling" -- and what major factors influence how much time it spends.

-When you compile or run a Swift program, either with Xcode or on the command line, you typically invoke `swift` or `ppswiftc` (the latter is a symbolic link to the former), which is a program that can behave in very different ways depending on its arguments.
+When you compile or run a Swift++ program, either with Xcode or on the command line, you typically invoke `swiftpp` or `swiftppc` (the latter is a symbolic link to the former), which is a program that can behave in very different ways depending on its arguments.

-It may compile or execute code directly, but it will usually instead turn around and run one or more copies of `swift` or `ppswiftc` as subprocesses.
-In typical batch compilation, the first copy of `ppswiftc` runs as a so-called **driver** process, and it then executes a number of so-called **frontend** subprocesses, in a process tree.
+It may compile or execute code directly, but it will usually instead turn around and run one or more copies of `swiftpp` or `swiftppc` as subprocesses.
+In typical batch compilation, the first copy of `swiftppc` runs as a so-called **driver** process, and it then executes a number of so-called **frontend** subprocesses, in a process tree.
 It's essential, when interpreting Swift compilation, to have a clear picture of which processes are run and what they're doing:

-  - **Driver**: the top-level `ppswiftc` process in a tree of subprocesses.
+  - **Driver**: the top-level `swiftppc` process in a tree of subprocesses.
 Responsible for deciding which files need compiling or recompiling and running child processes &mdash; so-called **jobs** &mdash;
     to perform compilation and linking steps.
 For most of its execution, it is